On three families of dense Puiseux monoids: -adic Puiseux Monoids and their Internal Sums

-We use the term $p$-adic monoid as a short for $p$-adic Puiseux monoid.
-Throughout this section, every time that we define a $p$-adic monoid by specifying a sequence of generators $\{r_n\}$, we shall implicitly assume that $\{\mathsf{d}(r_n)\}$ increases to infinity; this assumption comes without loss of generality because in order to generate a Puiseux monoid we only need to repeat each denominator finitely many times.
-On the other hand, $\lim \mathsf{d}(r_n) = \infty$ does not affect the generality of the results we prove in this section for if $\{\mathsf{d}(r_n)\} $ is a bounded sequence, then the $p$-adic monoid generated by $\{r_n\}$ is finitely generated and, therefore, isomorphic to a numerical semigroup.
+We use the term $p$-\emph{adic monoid} as a shorthand for $p$-adic Puiseux monoid.
+Throughout this section, each time we define a $p$-adic monoid by specifying a sequence of generators $(r_n)_{n \ge 1}$, we shall implicitly assume that $(\mathsf{d}(r_n))_{n \ge 1}$ diverges to infinity; this assumption comes without loss of generality because in order to generate a Puiseux monoid, we only need to repeat each denominator finitely many times.
+On the other hand, $\lim \mathsf{d}(r_n) = \infty$ does not affect the generality of the results we prove in this section.
+To see this, if $(\mathsf{d}(r_n))_{n \ge 1}$ is a bounded sequence, then the $p$-adic monoid generated by $(r_n)_{n \ge 1}$ is finitely generated and, therefore, isomorphic to a numerical monoid.